carvel-dev/imgpkg/docs/commands.md

   of references.

-  This provides a guarantee to consumers that the file will always be present and is safe to rely on in automation that consumers bundles.
+  This provides a guarantee to consumers that the file will always be present and is safe to rely on in automation that consumes bundles.

 #### Generating a [BundleLock](resources.md#bundlelock)